Metaloziz/native_js/README.md

 ### Strategy
 is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

+### Template Method
+is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+### Visitor
+ is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.